nokia/SReXperts/docs/eda/beginner/bridge-domains.md

 /// details | Solution
     type: success
-The VLAN the computes will use to access the layer 2 domain is VLAN `300`.
+The VLAN that the compute nodes will use to access the layer 2 domain is VLAN `1300`.
 Note that there are both IPv4 and IPv6 addresses configured on the node.

 To test the connectivity, the following command can be used.
 Note that connectivity is currently not working, as expected.
 We will have to create the Bridge Domain to achieve it.